SparkEquation/e2e-behaviour-testing/README.md

 Most steps expect selector as "RegisteredPageObjectName.classFieldName"
 ```

-> This list will expand over time.
+> This list will expand and may change over time.

 ## Project structure
 * `integration` directory contains examples of tests, page objects